Biruntha/package-amazons3/README.md

 import kesavan/amazons3;
 ```

-In order for you to use the Amazon S3 Connector, first you need to create a AmazonS3 Client endpoint.
+In order for you to use the Amazon S3 Connector, first you need to create an AmazonS3 Client endpoint.

 ```ballerina
 endpoint amazons3:Client amazonS3Client {